ADPer0705/my_notes/README.md

 # my_notes
-These are my notes, includes cybersecurity, engineering sciences related to computer science, etc.
+These are my notes, includes cyber-security, engineering sciences related to computer science, etc.